developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ## How to Get It

 Enterprise Keyboard is currently available **only for Zebra MC40 devices running Android KitKat**.

-To download the OS patch for MC40, visit [Zebra Support Central](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=).
+Download the **OS patch for MC40** at [Zebra Support Central](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=).

-Enterprise Keyboard will be included with all Zebra devices running Android 5.0 Lollipop beginning in the second half of 2016.
+Enterprise Keyboard will be **included with all Zebra devices running Android 5.0** Lollipop beginning in the **second half of 2016**.

 Please contact a Zebra representative or partner for more information.